 Treatment: Thickened liquids, small bites and sips, bolus hold, chin tuck, lingual exercises

-Treatment: Small bites and sips, thinner consistencies, Masako maneuver, Mendelsohn maneuver, Monkey EEE, Shaker exercise, chin tuck against resistance
+Treatment: Small bites and sips, thinner consistencies, Masako maneuver, Mendelsohn maneuver (or effortful pitch glide), head lift or chin tuck against resistance

 7. Reduced epiglottic movement